Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Cultural Sensitivity in manual therapy approaches

-- Pain Management through gentle joint mobilization
+- Pain Management through gentle joint mobilisation

 Applications: